Vuyo-Ndebele/StudentSocialMediaAddiction/README.md

 Policy Development: Schools and institutions should develop clear guidelines on social media use during school hours to minimize distractions and promote focus.

+## 🧮 1.
+Descriptive Statistics

+Q1.
+What is the average daily social media usage by academic level?
+Q2.
+What is the average mental health score by gender?
+Q3.
+Count how many students use each social media platform most frequently.
+Q4.
+What’s the average addiction score for students who report that social media affects their academic performance?

+## 📊 2.
+Behavioral Insights

+Q5.
+What is the correlation between average daily usage and mental health score?
+(Use Python visualization for this, SQL for data prep)
+Q6.
+What is the average sleep hours for students addicted (score > 7) to social media vs those not addicted?
+Q7.
+How does relationship status influence conflicts over social media?

+## 🌍 3.
+Demographic Breakdown

+Q8.
+Which country has the highest average addiction score?
+Q9.
+Show the average mental health score by country and gender.
+Q10.
+Count of students from each academic level by country.

+## ⚖️ 4.
+Impact Analysis

+Q11.
+Compare average academic-affecting users vs non-affecting in terms of:

+- Sleep hours
+- Usage hours
+- Addiction score

+Q12.
+For each academic level, find the percentage of students who said social media affects their academics.

+## 🧠 5.
+Advanced SQL (Window Functions / Ranking)

+Q13.
+Rank students within their academic level by addiction score.
+Q14.
+For each country, find the student with the highest daily usage.
+Q15.
+Use a window function to calculate the average addiction score within each academic level.

+## 📈 6.
+Custom Segmentation

+Q16.
+Categorize students into "Low", "Moderate", and "High" social media users based on Avg_Daily_Usage_Hours:

+- Low: < 3 hrs
+- Moderate: 3–6 hrs
+- High: > 6 hrs
+- Then show how these categories correlate with mental health scores.

+## 📋 7.
+Hypothetical Dashboards

+You can simulate or actually build a dashboard in Looker Studio, Tableau, or Power BI using SQL as backend.
+Metrics to visualize:

+- Usage hours by platform
+- Sleep vs addiction score scatter plot
+- Platform usage by gender
+- Academic performance vs addiction levels

 # Thank you!

 ![](thank-you-icon.jpg)